CM-400

-The CM-400 is a Chinese supersonic anti-ship missile manufactured by China Aerospace Science and Industry Corporation (CASIC).
+The CM-400 is a family of Chinese supersonic air-launched missiles that includes anti-ship missile and anti-radiation missile variants manufactured by China Aerospace Science and Industry Corporation (CASIC).

 Development and history

 The CM-400AKG was unveiled at the 2012 China International Aviation & Aerospace Exhibition, where it was claimed to have entered service on Pakistan Air Force CAC/PAC JF-17 Thunders.
 At the 2013 Dubai Airshow, a Pakistani military source claimed the missile was in Chinese service, and that an anti-ship version was in development.
 In 2014, a PAF JF-17 was spotted carrying two – possibly mock-up – CM-400AKGs, suggesting the missile was still in development.

 At the 2013 Paris Air Show, Fábrica Argentina de Aviones officials revealed the missile's performance was a major reason for their interest in co-producing the JF-17.

 Design

-The CM-400AKG supersonic anti-ship missile is an air-launched cruise missile and a derivative of the SY-400 guided rocket, also developed by the China Aerospace Science and Industry Corporation (CASIC).
+The CM-400AKG supersonic anti-ship missile is a derivative of the SY-400 guided rocket, also developed by the China Aerospace Science and Industry Corporation (CASIC).

 The CM-400AKG is advertised as having a 510 cm length, a 400 mm diameter, a mass of 910 kg, and a range of 100-240 km, and capable of carrying either a 150 kg blast warhead or a 200 kg penetrator warhead.
-It has a high cruise altitude and a steep terminal dive (semi-ballistic flight profile), with a maximum terminal speed of Mach 4.5 to Mach 5.
+It has a high cruise altitude and a steep terminal dive with a maximum terminal speed of Mach 4.5 to Mach 5.
 Seeker options include "INS + GNSS + Passive Radar Seeker," potentially for anti-ship with a circular error probable (CEP) of 5 m., and "INS-GNSS+IR/TV Seeker", with a CEP of 5–10 m.
 Pakistan air force officials described the missile as "an aircraft carrier killer."

-In the aftermath of the 2025 India–Pakistan conflict, Pakistan Air Force officials disclosed that CM-400AKG has a range of 400 km, a terminal locking range of 30 km, a speed of Mach 5, and a passive mode for anti-radiation and suppression of enemy air defenses (SEAD) missions.
+According to Pakistan, the CM-400AKG has a 400 km range, a speed of Mach 5, and uses passive homing.